european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 ---
-title: "Fork evan.network"
+title: "Fork European Public Network"
 parent: What's evan?
 nav_order: 1500
-permalink: /docs/whats_evan/fork_evan_network.html
+permalink: /docs/whats_epn/fork_evan_network.html
 ---

-# Technical overview creating a fork of evan.network
+# Technical overview creating a fork of European Public Network

 ## Hard Forks

-When Partners want to cancel the membership of the ENO but has an existing use case deployed and working on evan.network where the partner wants to take the existing data to his own blockchain network.
+When Partners want to cancel the membership of the ENO but has an existing use case deployed and working on European Public Network where the partner wants to take the existing data to his own blockchain network.

 It is possible to create a hard fork of the network at a given block by creating a "own" blockchain.